China Airlines Flight 006: Aftermath

 There were two serious injuries on board: a fracture and laceration of a foot, and an acute back strain requiring two days of hospitalization.
-The aircraft was significantly damaged by the excessive G-forces.
+The aircraft was significantly damaged by the excessive g-forces.
 The wings were permanently bent upwards by 2 in, the inboard main landing gear lost two actuator doors, and the two inboard main gear struts were left dangling.
 Most affected was the tail, where large outer parts of the horizontal stabilizer had been ripped off.
 The entire left outboard elevator had been lost along with its actuator, which had been powered by the hydraulic system that ruptured and drained.
+After repairs were made to the plane, it returned to flight status on April 25, 1985.

+The final report of the National Transportation Safety Board (NTSB), issued in March 1986, stated "The Safety Board can only conclude that the captain was distracted first by the evaluation of the engine malfunction and second by his attempts to arrest the decreasing airspeed, and that, because of these distractions, he was unable to assess properly and promptly the approaching loss of airplane control.
+The Safety Board also concludes that the captain over-relied on the autopilot and that this was also causal to the accident since the autopilot effectively masked the approaching onset of the loss of control of the airplane."
+The NTSB did not make any recommendations in their report.